robincornett/send-images-rss/readme.txt

 WordPress plugin that replaces images with an email friendly size image in RSS feeds.
 I like this for sending images from a WordPress gallery, for example--instead of sending thumbnails to the RSS readers, they get the full size images.
 Also, even if you like to upload large images to your site, this plugin will hopefully prevent you from blowing up people's email accounts.

 The plugin optionally adds a new email friendly image size to WordPress.
-Any large images uploaded to your site with this plugin activated will automatically have a new copy generated which is 560 pixels wide.
+Any large images uploaded to your site with this plugin activated will automatically have a new copy generated which is an email friendly size.
 If this image exists, it will be sent to your RSS feed, so we avoid the issue of overlarge images going out in email.
 (Images uploaded prior to activating this plugin will not be affected unless you regenerate thumbnails on your site.
 But seriously, I wouldn't bother regenerating thumbnails, because you won't be sending old posts out via an RSS email.)

 == Installation ==